hugs-cloud/website/upload.md

 # Upload

-Placeholder for page for uploading data
+When the HUGS platform is fully operational this page will allow upload of data to the platform.